SVMTK/SVMTK/README.md

 ## Docker

-There is a Dockerfile in `docker/`
+There is a Dockerfile in the directory `docker/`.

 For more information on how to use docker, take a look at the docker tutorial:
 [https://docs.docker.com/get-started/]